The 2020 Summer Reading Program will be “Imagine Your Story” and will feature fairy tale, fantasy, and mythology themes!

 Q: How do readers use points to get prizes?

 A: The library has a variety of prizes from which readers can choose.
 Throughout the summer, the display in the glass case shows the prizes available and how many points are needed to trade for that prize.
-Points can be spent all at once, or a few at a time, anytime between June 24th, 2019, and the August 21st, 2019.
+Points can be spent all at once, or a few at a time, anytime after the 3rd stamp.
 Points spent to reduce fines may be applied earlier in the summer, if needed (ask library youth staff).

 In addition, there are “end of summer” prizes displayed at the bottom of the glass case in youth.
 These prizes will be awarded through a drawing in mid-August.
 Participants need not be present for the drawing to win a prize.
 Kids earn drawing slips by earning points: the more points, the more drawing slips.